Llamero/30mm_cage_plate_LED_MCPCB/README.md

 ![heatsink](https://github.com/Llamero/30mm_cage_plate_LED_MCPCB/blob/4x-LED-array/Images/Back%20(no%20fan).jpg)

 ## Operation:
-Connect a 5V to 12V power supply, with the positive terminal connected to the Vin pin and the negative terminal connected to the Gnd pin.
+Connect a 5V to 20V power supply, with the positive terminal connected to the Vin pin and the negative terminal connected to the Gnd pin.
 To control the LED current, you can send a +0.4V (10% current) to +2.5V (100% current) to the Ctrl pin.
 The LED can also be dimmed with PWM with a voltage up to 5V.
-To control the mux, apply a voltage that is greater than power supply voltage + 6V and less than 20V to the channel you want to turn on.
+To control the mux, pull the channel you want to turn on to ground (0V).
 To monitor temperature, measure the resistance of the thermistor.